-At the time of writing, a three-quarter-century-old number from a Judy Garland movie is the bestselling song at Amazon UK and at iTunes.
+If you associate those lines not with Munchkins but with layabout lefties, you're probably British.
+In early 2013, that was the bestselling song at Amazon UK and at iTunes.
 Why?
-Because Mrs Thatcher died last week, and the moron left have been waiting 34 years to pull this somewhat lame and obvious gag.
-For what it's worth, a record called "I'm In Love With Margaret Thatcher" is presently Number Two at Amazon, although I would wager that both songs will slip down the charts pretty quickly in the days ahead.
-Mrs Thatcher (whose favorite songs included "How Much Is That Doggie In The Window?" and the great Rolf Harris hit "Two Little Boys") would have relished the witless but supremely flattering glee her death has provoked in her ingrate compatriots.
-Nonetheless, "Ding-Dong!"'s sudden royalty windfall does give us a chance to celebrate one of the best moments from one of the best ever movie scores as our Song of the Week this week.
+Because Mrs Thatcher had died the previous week and the moron left, having waited thirty-four years to pull a somewhat lame and obvious gag, was not to be denied.
+For what it's worth, a record called "I'm In Love With Margaret Thatcher" was briefly just behind at Number Two on Amazon.
+Mrs Thatcher (whose favorite songs included "How Much Is That Doggie In The Window?" and the now verboten Rolf Harris hit "Two Little Boys" ) would have relished the witless but supremely flattering glee her death provoked in her ingrate compatriots.

 By my reckoning, there are at least eight Oz musicals.
 There were Baum's own adaptations of his sequels, one of which, The Tik-Tok Man Of Oz (1913), has an unusual score by Louis Gottschalk.
-At the other end of the spectrum we have The Patchwork Girl Of Oz (1988) by lumbering London leftie Adrian Mitchell (lyricist of the popular anti-Thatcher rant "F**k-Off Friday", to which I referred in my weekend column).
+At the other end of the spectrum we have The Patchwork Girl Of Oz (1988) by lumbering London leftie Adrian Mitchell (lyricist of the popular anti-Thatcher rant "F**k-Off Friday", to which I referred in my elegy for Mrs T here).
 Somewhere in between come the all-black version The Wiz and the dark prequel Wicked.
 (The most recent prequel Oz The Great And Powerful is an unmusical telling, in every sense.)
 Yet in the end there's only one Oz that counts: When MGM came to make the third film version of the original book, they wisely ignored the 1902 adaptation and ordered up a new score from Harold Arlen and Yip Harburg.
-Arlen is the composer of our Song of the Week #14 ("One For My Baby") and Song of the Week #147 ("Blues In The Night"), and one of the great figures of 20th century popular music: Not as famous as Berlin, Kern, Porter, Rodgers and Gershwin, but in the same league.
+Arlen is the composer of "One for My Baby" and "Blues In The Night", and one of the great figures of 20th century popular music: Not as famous as Berlin, Kern, Porter, Rodgers and Gershwin, but in the same league.
 Harburg is the lyricist of our Song of the Week #73 ("Brother, Can You Spare A Dime?"), a good friend of Ira Gershwin, a mentor to Johnny Mercer and a man who could write big pop hits that matched his pals' ("April In Paris", "It's Only A Paper Moon") but also had a decided and sometimes very obvious political sensibility: at a time when most writers were content with basic boy-meets-girl, he inclined more towards boy-meets-girl-on-a-WPA-project.

 Harburg's principal contribution is summed up in the title of his son Ernie's biography: Who Put The Rainbow In The Wizard Of Oz?
 In Baum's book, there was no rainbow for Dorothy to be over.
 Harburg was well to the left of standard Hollywood limousine liberalism, so it was assumed his Oz work must have had various socialist sub-texts going on in there.
 That in turn prompted a whole slew of retrospective scholarship about Baum's Oz.
 According to Henry Littlefield in 1964, the original book is a political parable about the failures of the Populist movement of the 1890s, when a viable mass coalition of farmers (the Scarecrow) and heavy industry (the Tin Man) was thwarted by the duplicitousness of Wall Street (the Wicked Witch of the East) and the faintheartedness of William Jennings Bryan (the Cowardly Lion).
 Etc.